ci1xgk/Fellowship_Webpage/Merewether1-5.md

 Generating the time series output for the water depth is activated by including the `stagefile` _item name_ in the `.par` file, followed by the name of the `.stage` file to be read.
 For further activating time series output for the velocities, the extra keyword of `voutput_stage` must be included too.

-Figure below shows an snapshot of the `.stage` file used for the Merewether case study, namely `merewether.stage`, which tells the model to write time series output of water depth values at the 4 points inside the domain listed in the snabshot below.
+Figure below shows an snapshot of the `.stage` file used for the Merewether case study, namely `merewether.stage`, which tells the model to write time series output of water depth values at 4 points inside the domain (the points are listed in the `.stage` file).

 ![image](/Figures/mer10.png)

 [back](/Merewether1.md)